cloudmesh-community/fa18-523-60/paper/paper.md

 and growing needs of processing data in real-time with minimal hardware processing power [@www-guru99].
-The NoSQL databases are a new generation of engines that do not necessarily require SQL language and are sometimes also called *Not Only SQL* databases.However, most of them support various third-party open connectivity drivers that can map NoSQL queries to SQL's.
+The NoSQL databases are a new generation of engines that do not necessarily require SQL language and are sometimes also called *Not Only SQL* databases.
+However, most of them support various third-party open connectivity drivers that can map NoSQL queries to SQL's.
 It would be safe to say that although NoSQL databases are still far from replacing the relational databases, they are adding an immense value when used in hybrid IT environments in conjunction with relational databases, based on the application specific needs [@www-guru99].
+In this paper, we will be covering specifics related to the MongoDB database, its drivers, and other components that make its use more efficient and user-friendly.

+## Learning Outcome

+The learning outcome of this paper is to equip readers with the basic MongoDB knowledge, as well as on how to use PyMongo driver in conjunction with this NoSQL database.
+Other than the instructions on how to use this driver, the reader will be introduced to some basic functionalities of the MongoEngine, an Object-Document mapper, and Flask-Mongo, a micro web framework.

+## MongoDB

-Today, this type of database is fully capable of handling dynamic changes; processing large volumes of structured and unstructured data; easily using object-oriented programming features; as well as distributed systems challenges [@www-mongodb].
+MongoDB is one of the leading NoSQL databases in the market.
+Today, this type of database is fully capable of handling dynamic changes; processing large volumes of structured and unstructured data; easily using object-oriented programming features; as well as distributed system challenges [@www-mongodb].
 At its core, MongoDB is an open source, cross-platform, document database mainly written in C++ language.

+## Collections and Documents

 Each database within Mongo environment contains collections which in turn contain documents.
 Collections and documents are analogous to tables and rows respectively to the relational databases.
 The document structure is in a key-value form which allows storing of complex data types composed